 There are instances where there is very little difference between the high cost limit and a jumbo loan.
 In instances such as these, it might be advisable for buyers to make the additional down reach the high cost balance, avoiding the jumbo loan amount.
 The result can mean a lower interest rate.
-If for example the loan amount is $780,000 and the high balance conforming limit is $765,000, it may make sense to go ahead and make the additional $15,000 down payment to get to the high balance limit.
+If for example the loan amount is $850,000 and the high balance conforming limit is $822,375,000, it may make sense to go ahead and make the additional down payment to get bring the loan limit within the high balance limit.

 Interest rates can and do change daily so when choosing between a jumbo and a high balance loan, speak with your loan officer about the difference in rates and payments.
 The answers might provide the guidance you need to select the right loan amount.